rubenfiszel/master-thesis/th2/2017-08-16-thesis-part-2.md

 author: Ruben Fiszel
 affiliation: Stanford University
 email: ruben.fiszel@epfl.ch
-date: August 2017
+date: 12 August 2017
-link-citations: true
-header-includes:
-    - \usepackage{minted}
 ---

 ### About

-This post is the part II out of IV of my [master thesis](assets/thesis.png) at the [DAWN lab](http://dawn.cs.stanford.edu/), Stanford, under [Prof. Kunle](http://arsenalfc.stanford.edu/kunle) and [Prof. Odersky](http://lampwww.epfl.ch/~odersky/) supervision.
+This post is the part II out of IV of my [master thesis](/assets/thesis.pdf) at the [DAWN lab](http://dawn.cs.stanford.edu/), Stanford, under [Prof. Kunle](http://arsenalfc.stanford.edu/kunle) and [Prof. Odersky](http://lampwww.epfl.ch/~odersky/) supervision.
 The central themes of this thesis are sensor fusion and spatial, an hardware description language (Verilog is also one, but tedious).

 This part is about scala-flow, a simulation library with a spatial-lang integration written to ease the prototyping, development and testing of applications that can be represented as data flows with some subpart going through spatial written accelerators.

-# A simulation tool for data flows with spatial integration: scala-flow
+# A simulation tool for data flows with Spatial integration: scala-flow

 ## Purpose

 Data flows are intuitive visual representations and abstractions of computation.
-As all forms of representations and abstractions, they ease complexity management, and let engineers reason on a higher level.
+As all forms of representations and abstractions, they ease complexity management, and let engineers reason at a higher level.
 They are common in the context of embedded systems, where sensors and electronic circuits have natural visual representations.
-They are also used in most forms of data processing, in particular those related to the so called *big data*.
+They are also used in most forms of data processing, in particular those related to so called *big data*.

-Spark and Simulink are popular libraries for data processing and embedded systems respectively.
+Spark and Simulink are popular libraries for data processing and embedded systems, respectively.
 Spark grew popular as an alternative to Hadoop.
-The advantages of Spark over Hadoop was, among others, in-memory communication between nodes (as opposite of through file) and a functionnally inspired scala api that brought better abstractions and reduced the number of line of code.
-Less boilerplate and duplication of code improve abstraction and ease prototyping thanks to fast iteration.
+The advantages of Spark over Hadoop was, among others, in-memory communication between nodes (as opposed to through files) and a functionally inspired scala api that brought better abstractions and reduced the number of lines of code.
+Less boilerplate and duplication of code improve abstraction and ease prototyping thanks to faster iteration.

-Simulink by MathWorks on the other hand, is a graphical programming environment for modeling, simulating and analyzing dynamic systems including embedded systems.
+Simulink by MathWorks on the other hand, is a graphical programming environment for modeling, simulating and analyzing dynamic systems, including embedded systems.
 Its primary interface is a graphical block diagramming tool and a customizable set of block libraries.

 ![An example of the simulink interface](simulink.png)

 scala-flow is inspired by both of these tools.
 It is general purpose in the sense that it can be used to represent any dynamic systems.
-Nevertheless, its primary intended usage is to develop, prototype, and debug embedded systems in particular those that make use of spatial programmed hardware. scala-flow has a functional/composable api, displays the constructed graph and also provides block constructions.
+Nevertheless, its primary intended use is to develop, prototype, and debug embedded systems, and in particular those that make use of spatially programmed hardware. scala-flow has a functional/composable api, displays the constructed graph and provides block constructions.
 It has strong type safety: the type of the input and output of each node is checked during compilation time to ensure the soundness of the resulting graph.

 ## Source, Sink and Transformations

-Data are passed from nodes to nodes under the form of typed "packets" containing a value of the given type, an emission timestamp and the delays the packet has encountered during its processing through the different nodes of the graph.
+Data are passed from nodes to nodes under the form of typed "packets" containing a value of the given type, an emission timestamp, and the delays the packet has encountered during its processing through the different nodes of the graph.

 `case class Timestamped[A](t: Time, v: A, dt: Time)`

-They are called Timestamped because they represent value and their corresponding timestamp information.
+They are called Timestamped because they represent values and their corresponding timestamp information.

 Packets get emitted from `Source0[T]` (nodes with no input), processed and transformed by other nodes until they reach sinks (nodes with no output).
-The nodes are connected between each other according to the structure of the data flow.
+Nodes are connected between each other according to the structure of the data flow.

 Nodes all mix-in the common trait `Node`.
-Every emitting `Node` (all node except sinks) mix-in the trait `Source[A]` whose type parameter `A` indicates the type of the packets emitted by this node.
-Indeed, nodes can only have one output but they can have any number of input.
-Every node also mix-in the trait `SourceX[A, B, ...]` where X is the number of input for that node and is replaced by the actual arity (1, 2, 3, ...).
+Every emitting `Node` (all nodes except sinks) mix-in the trait `Source[A]` whose type parameter `A` indicates the type of the packets emitted by this node.
+Indeed, nodes can only have one output but they can have any number of inputs.
+Every node also mixes-in the trait `SourceX[A, B, ...]` where X is the number of inputs for that node and is replaced by the actual arity (1, 2, 3, ...).
 This is similar to `FunctionX[A, B, ..., R]`, the type of functions in scala.

 - `Source0` indicates that the node takes exactly 0 input.
 - `Source1[A]` indicates that the node has 1 input whose packets are of type A.